roboscienceorg/book/source/Kinematics/DifferentialDrive.rst

    :width: 40%
    :align: center

-   The Omniwheel can be configured in a three wheel
+   The Omniwheel can be configured in a three wheel system.

 .. _subsec:twoaxle: